 - Chouffe Dobbelen IPA.
 Tripel, 9%, Brasserie D’Achouffe / Moortgat.

 - Brugse Zot Blond.
-Belgian Blonde, 6%, Brouwerij Van Steenberge N.V.
+Belgian Blonde, 6%, Brouwerij de Halve Maan.

 The ones marked with [T] are Trappist beers, which are brewed in monasteries following certain rules and standards.
 There are only 11 in the World (six in Belgium, two in the Netherlands and one each in Austria, Italy, and the United States).
 So their products are very authentic.

-In some countries such as the UK you can easily buy a Trappist Pack online, as the picture below.
+In some countries such as the UK, you can easily buy a Trappist Pack online, as the picture below.
+Another recommended website to buy online is Beer Hawk.
+And finally, a specialised online shop, directly from Belgium with worldwide delivery, is Beer Of Belgium.